-Accessing API Logs
+Accessing Webhook Logs

 - Log in to your TapTalent Dashboard